The most common travel and fare FAQs are on this page, if you have other questions, please call 03 366 88 55.

 Can I take my pet onboard the bus?

-No, the only animal allowed onboard the bus is an official "disability assist dog".
+No, the only animal allowed onboard the bus is a “certified disability assist dog”.
+You can read, in the Dog Control Act 1996, about where else these dogs are allowed.

 At what age can a child travel on the bus unaccompanied?